jvde-github/AIS-catcher-for-Android/README.md

 The requirements to receive AIS signals are: a RTL-SDR dongle (or alternatively an AirSpy Mini/R2/HF+), a simple antenna, an Android device with USB connector and an OTG cable to connect the dongle with your Android device.
-AIS-catcher only receives and processes signals and then forwards the messages over UDP.
-To make it a bit more interesting you would need an App like
+AIS-catcher only receives and processes signals and then forwards the messages over UDP or visualizes them on the build-in map (internet connection required).
-[Boat Beacon](https://pocketmariner.com/mobile-apps/boatbeacon/) or [OpenCPN](https://play.google.com/store/apps/details?id=org.opencpn.opencpn_free) to map the received vessel information.

 And one more thing, you need to be in a region where there are ships broadcasting AIS signals, e.g. near the water.

 <p align="center">